AKARuberDuck/Hogwarts-RPG/README.md

 # 🪄 Hogwarts RPG

-An immersive **Harry Potter-inspired RPG**, where players experience **seven years at Hogwarts**, learn magic, compete for house points, and shape their own destiny!
+An immersive **Harry Potter-inspired RPG**, where players experience **seven years at Hogwarts**, learning magic, competing for house points, and shaping their own destiny!

 ## **🏰 Features**